 You can load a bit more lateral work into your off-season training and lay off it during competition prep.
 But if you completely neglect lateral movement all year, including your offseason, you’re opening yourself up to a whole host of problems.

 First and foremost, integrating lateral movements into your offseason programming can greatly reduce your chance of injuring yourself during training.
 As comprehensive as our big three lifts are, they’re certainly not going to target every single muscle in our bodies (hence the need for accessories).

-Answer: just like any other unaddressed muscular imbalance, it’s likely to cause an injury sooner or later.
+Answer: Like any other unaddressed muscular imbalance, it’s most likely to cause an injury sooner or later.
 Making sure you’re giving your body at least a little bit of lateral work can help reduce your chance of injury while making you an overall stronger lifter.